magarnicle/pter/doc/pter.rst

  - "E": edit the currently selected task in an external text editor
  - "n": create a new task
  - "/": edit the search query
+ - "^": clear the search
  - "c": search for a context of the currently selected task
  - "p": search for a project of the currently selected task
+ - "F6": select one project out of all used projects to search for
+ - "F7": select one context out of all used contexts to search for
  - "q": quit the program
  - "l": load a named search
  - "s": save the current search